 Case and Bezel: Stainless steel / 18-karat rose gold

 Dial: Black, glossy

-Hour markers: Rose gold or rhodiumed (matching tone of the case)
+Hour markers: Rose gold or rhodium-plated (matching tone of the case)

 Water resistance: 50 meters

-Strap: Steel bracelet or black alligator leather strap with folding clasp in 18-carat rose gold or steel
+Strap: Steel bracelet or black alligator leather strap with a folding clasp in 18-karat rose gold or steel